Kenya Budget Travel: 10 tips & tricks

 Tip 10: Don’t be afraid of street food

 Street food in Kenya is nothing to be scared of!
 In fact, it's some of the best food in the country if you go to the right places.
 When walking the streets, stop in and talk to the local vendors to see what they have to offer and for how much.
 Food is not usually something to barter prices on in Kenya, but the street food is generally very cheap already.
 You shouldn't have to pay more than US$5 for a full meal on the streets and we found the quality to be very good at the places we tried.
 Just make sure to always give the booth a once-over before making your purchase.
 Check if the cooking area is sanitary, the utensils look clean, and there are no bugs in the area.
-Also, make sure to be careful when eating fruits or vegetables as the water to clean them may have been local water which has not been purified and thus you may get an upset stomach if you eat those.
+Also, make sure to be careful when eating fruits or vegetables as the water to clean them may have been local water from the river.
+This water has often not been purified, and thus you may get an upset stomach if you eat those.
 Instead, opt for cooked meats, rice, and bread when possible.
+If you are afraid of getting sick, then check out our article with 7 tips on how to stay healthy while traveling.

 Have you used some of these travel hacks in Kenya or other countries in the world?
 Let us know in the comments below!